 - Black pepper for red pepper.

 Sometimes you'll have to get creative, but that's part of the fun!
+But if you want to make your life easier, here's a quick list of our favorite AIP recipes.

 The Bottom Line